 How Rate Of Perceived Exertion (RPE) Can Maximise Your Training

-For anyone following an exercise program, it’s not unusual to have questions about the amount of effort required to achieve your goals: Are you training hard enough?
+For anyone following a workout program, it’s not unusual to have questions about the amount of effort required to achieve your goals: Are you training hard enough?
 How can you tell if you’re training too hard?
+And how should you even measure “hard enough”?!

-Tracking your heart rate using a heart rate monitor can give you a rough guide.
-However, using your heart rate alone may not always be the best guide and may not capture the desired effort required to maximise your results in a given workout.
+Tracking your heart rate using a heart rate monitor can give you a rough idea about how hard you are working, however, using your heart rate alone may not always be the best guide.

 - What is RPE?